 Oklahoma Police Say Drunk Driver Caused 3-Vehicle Wreck

-Police in Oklahoma say that an accident involving three vehicles in the early hours of July 27 may have been caused by an intoxicated driver.
+Police in Oklahoma say that an accident involving four vehicles in the early hours of July 27 may have been caused by an intoxicated driver.
 Five people were hurt in the crash, and one of them was reported to be in critical condition.
 The car accident took place at about 12:30 a.m. in Tulsa.

 According to a Tulsa police report, the collision occurred when a driver proceeding eastbound on East 71st Street strayed across the centerline and into the path of oncoming traffic between the Arkansas River Bridge and Elwood Avenue.
 After entering the westbound lanes, the wrong-way driver struck two oncoming vehicles before coming to a rest in the middle of the roadway.